lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 Private students do not pay VAT; companies pay VAT of 25% added to the listed prices.

-### one-to-one Zoom lesson/pre-exam training session for Prøve i Dansk 3/Prøve i Dansk 2/Studieprøven (45 min.): 650 DKK
+### one-to-one Zoom lessons or pre-exam training session(s) for Prøve i Dansk 3/Prøve i Dansk 2/Studieprøven (45 min.): 650 DKK

-If you decide to book 5 or more lessons the tuition is as follows:
+If you decide to book 5 or more lessons, the tuition is as follows:

 ### 5 or more x one-to-one Zoom sessions (45 min.): 3000 DKK (600 kr. per lesson)